compusophy/docs/docs/run-node/advanced-configuration.md

   iDontWantMessageThreshold: 1024 – Size threshold for sending IDONTWANT messages
   iDontWantMessageTTL: 60 – TTL for IDONTWANT messages (in heartbeats)
   validateQueueSize: 16384 – Size of the validation queue
-  validateWorkers:  – Number of workers for validation (defaults to core count)
+  validateWorkers: <int> – Number of workers for validation (defaults to core count)
   subscriptionQueueSize: 16384 – Size of the subscription queue
   peerOutboundQueueSize: 128 – Size of outbound message channel per peer
   listenMultiaddr: "/ip4/0.0.0.0/tcp/8336" – The multiaddress to listen on for p2p connections
   streamListenMultiaddr: "/ip4/0.0.0.0/tcp/8340" – The multiaddress for master node streaming (must be exposed, 2.1+)
-  peerPrivKey:  – The private key for the peer
+  peerPrivKey: <string> – The private key for the peer
-  traceLogFile:  – Path to the trace log file
+  traceLogFile: <string> – Path to the trace log file
-  network:  – The network identifier
+  network: <uint8> – The network identifier
   bootstrapPeers: <string[]> – List of bootstrap peer multiaddresses
   directPeers: <string[]> – List of direct peer multiaddresses
   lowWatermarkConnections: 160 – Low watermark for peer connections